Financial-Times/ft-origami/docs/developer-guide/general-best-practices.md

 Equally, when a user is scrolling, hover effects can be unintentionally triggered by content moving *under* the mouse rather than the mouse moving *over* the content, which can have a [detrimental effect on scroll performance](http://www.html5rocks.com/en/tutorials/speed/unnecessary-paints/).

-Consider using [o-hoverable](http://registry.origami.ft.com/components/o-hoverable), which intelligently flags when hover effects are desiriableby toggling a class on the `<html>` element.
+Consider using [o-hoverable](http://registry.origami.ft.com/components/o-hoverable), which intelligently flags when hover effects are desirable by toggling a class on the `<html>` element.

 ### Choose breakpoints based on content